aloosley/persistable/README.md

 # Introduction:

 This package provides users a simple framework for persisting and loading a lineage of payloads while tracking the corresponding lineage of parameters.
 Payloads can be easily chained together and come with loggers by default.
-Objects are uniquely and transparently identified by their parameter lineage and version making persistable also a capable model, transformer, or data-view management framework.
+Objects are uniquely and transparently identified by their parameter lineage and version.

+Hence, persistable is a capable data pipeline and model management framework.

 # Installation: